dgraph-io/dgraph/wiki/content/query-language/index.md

 {{< /runnable >}}

-If queries contain some overlap in answers, the result sets are still independent
+If queries contain some overlap in answers, the result sets are still independent.

 Query Example: The movies Mackenzie Crook has acted in and the movies Jack Davenport has acted in.
 The results sets overlap because both have acted in the Pirates of the Caribbean movies, but the results are independent and both contain the full answers sets.